ooade/30-days-of-code/README.md

 #### Golang
 Resource: [The go programming language](https://www.gopl.io/)
 - I learnt about the short hand variable declaration in go (`i := "some value"`)
 - The os package.
-With thiss you can get the list of arguments from the command line using `os.Args`
+With this you can get the list of arguments from the command line using `os.Args`
 - The range method.
 Applied to `os.Args`, you'll get `index` and `value`.
 - A cool one from the strings package(`strings.Join`).
 Short and precise :)